MachineLemonade/docs/v0.10/cloud-migration.md

 1. Upgrade all of your Airflow deployments on Astronomer Cloud to Airflow [v1.10.5](https://github.com/apache/airflow/blob/master/UPDATING.md)
      - To do so, you can update your Dockerfile to use the following image: `astronomerinc/ap-airflow:0.10.2-1.10.5-onbuild`

-2. Ensure that your DAGs run smoothly on Airflow v1.10.5 either by testing locally with `astro airflow start` or pushing them to your current Cloud deployments.
+2. Ensure that your DAGs run smoothly on Airflow v1.10.5 either by testing locally with `astro dev start` or pushing them to your current Cloud deployments.
      - The v1.10.5 image listed above is compatible with the current Cloud

 ### Part II: Set up on “New” Astronomer Cloud